 Labor market analysts expect demand for technology specialists to continue to grow for the foreseeable future.
 As technology continues to integrate itself more deeply into everyday life, the tech industry offers outstanding job prospects over both the short and long term.

 Technology specialists tend to command attractive salaries, especially as they gain more experience.
 While some entry-level positions require at least a bachelor's degree, others remain open to certificate holders.
 In this field, job performance and demonstrable skills are often more important than formal credentials.

 The following table displays median salary statistics for technology certificate program graduates, based on the five most common occupations for these professionals.

 Non-degree technology studies programs prepare students for roles as technicians, developers, systems engineers, and analysts.
-Similarly, online information technology certificate programs lead to entry-level careers in network and application development, hardware engineering, and related fields.
+Similarly, information technology certificate programs lead to entry-level careers in network and application development, hardware engineering, and related fields.
 Students may also train for specific careers by enrolling in specialized technology certificate programs.

 Since constant change defines the tech industry, IT students should enjoy learning.
 Commit to regularly improving and updating your skill set and knowledge base.
 You'll also need excellent attention to detail, advanced analytical and problem-solving skills, strong mathematics aptitude, and the ability to learn one or more commonly used programming languages.

 Below are some common career paths technology certificate holders can pursue.